saheerb/ci-test/docs/index.md

 Introduction and usage of "sunburst chart" in the ECLAIR reports.

+There is also available a ["cheat sheet"](images/eclair/eclair_diagram_cheatsheet.svg) for using the main report page with a sunburst chart.

 ## The TF Jenkins Job Builder (JJB) configs

 The TF project uses YAML files to define Jenkins jobs using Jenkins Job Builder (JJB): https://docs.openstack.org/infra/jenkins-job-builder/definition.html.
 Jobs currently defined for both projects are at https://git.trustedfirmware.org/ci/tf-m-job-configs.git/ and https://git.trustedfirmware.org/ci/tf-a-job-configs.git/.
 Job triggers are special types of jobs that listen to certain gerrit events.
 For example the job https://git.trustedfirmware.org/ci/tf-a-job-configs.git/tree/tf-a-gerrit-tforg-l1.yaml triggers every time a TF-A maintainer ‘Allows +1’ the CI to execute as defined the job’s trigger section: